infominer33/infominer33.github.io/_pages/index.md

 At the Bottom of each page, you'll find an <a href="https://github.com/infominer33/infominer33.github.io/blob/master/{{ page.path }}" class="edit">Edit this page <i class="fa fa-pencil"></i></a> button, so you can contribute and\or see how it works behind the scenes.
 {: .notice--success}

+## Updates!!!

+Yaya!
+Updates.
+Damn, I'm sorry, yall.
+I just noticed this page was full of old links.
+Keep an eye out, I'll be revamping this page, quite a lot.

 ## Web Work

 ![](https://imgur.com/agY1edQ.png)